 The Merchants National Bank Of Lawrence

-The Merchants National Bank Of Lawrence in Massachusetts printed $999,410 dollars worth of national currency.
-That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1889 and stopped printing money in 1911, which equals a 23 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The Merchants National Bank Of Lawrence issued 6 different types and denominations of national currency.
+The Merchants National Bank Of Lawrence in Kansas printed $1,556,440 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1886 and stopped printing money in 1935, which equals a 50 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The Merchants National Bank Of Lawrence issued 9 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Merchants National Bank Of Lawrence was located in Essex County.
-It was assigned charter number 3977.
+For the record, The Merchants National Bank Of Lawrence was located in Douglas County.
+It was assigned charter number 3584.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The Merchants National Bank Of Lawrence in Massachusetts issued 25,933 sheets of $5 1882 brown back national bank notes.
-When we start talking about a printing number in the five figure range, then you are likely not dealing with a great rarity.
-However, the note could certainly still be popular and valuable.
+The Merchants National Bank Of Lawrence in Kansas printed 2,395 sheets of $5 1882 brown back national bank notes.
+That sheet output number is small.
+Don’t expect too many of these to be available to collectors.
 You can take the total number of sheets printed and multiply that number by four to get the exact number of 1882 $5 brown back bank notes this bank issued.
 Each note has a portrait of James Garfield on the left hand side of the bill.
 These are very popular with collectors because they have different text layouts.
 Some notes are worth as little as a few hundred dollars, but most are worth a good deal more.

 Series of 1882 $5 Brown Back

-The Merchants National Bank Of Lawrence printed 5,763 sheets of $10 1882 brown back national bank notes.
-A print range between 5,000 and 10,000 suggests that there should be at least a couple of notes known to exist.
+The Merchants National Bank Of Lawrence printed 2,002 sheets of $10 1882 brown back national bank notes.
+That sheet output number is small.
+Don’t expect too many of these to be available to collectors.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.